nathancarter/weblurch/doc/plan.md

       marker, doing the highlighting, then removing the marker.
     * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).
+    * Add a method for querying the cursor position or anchor as an integer within the root div, an integer that could be passed to the `placeCursor` routine of the `LurchEditor`.
  * Add all the functions for dealing with that cursor as if it were a real cursor.
 Each of these may make several edits to the document, and so should use the new block-of-edits support